rospoly/boomble/README.md

 # run boomble
 * `bin/debug/../boomble -n:<num_of_shuffles> -noMutation File-1.bpl ...
 File-M.bpl`
 # notes
-* boomble labels all quantifiers in progressive order: quantifier0, quantifier1, quantifier2, etc.
+* boomble labels all quantifiers without a qid in the input program (in progressive order: quantifier0, quantifier1, quantifier2, etc).
 * -noMutation is optional, and in case you provide it, boomble creates n identical copy of the input file (with identical labels also).
 * the resulting shuffles are dumped to a folder called `results` in the current directory.
 Please note that in case the folder `results` already exists, boomble does not override the folder,